metal3-io/cluster-api-provider-metal3/docs/api.md

 The BareMetalHost is an object from [baremetal-operator](https://github.com/metal3-io/baremetal-operator).
-Each CR represents a physical host with BMC credentials, hardware status etc.
+Each CR represents a physical host with BMC credentials, hardware, status etc.

 BareMetalHost exposes those different fields that are secret references: